kerojosh96/Josh-s-Data-Structures-Hand-Book/Array.md

 # Array

-An array is a collection of elements.
+An array is an ordered collection of elements stored contiguously in memory.
+When a new elements is added to an array the size of the array increase and all values are indexable.

 # In Memory